Lima Airport Tips

 I don’t recommend wandering around Callao.
 I’ve walked through the neighborhood near the airport, which is called Bocanegra, and it always makes my Spidey sense tingle.
 (Bocanegra means black mouth and the name always reminds me of a pit viper’s black tongue).

 If you have four to five hours, you can consider taking a cab to La Punta, the only really touristy place in Callao.
 There’s a nice malecón and you can get in a good walk if you need to stretch your legs.
 La Punta also has a string of good restaurants along the malecón.
-If you want to go to a mall, the Plaza Norte Mall is a 30 minute drive away and a taxi should only cost about s/50 PEN.
+If you want to go to a mall, the Plaza Norte Mall is a 30 minute drive away and a taxi costs about s/70 PEN.
 Keep taxi windows closed and put purses and valuables on the floor by your feet.
 One of the most common thefts in Lima is somebody reaching in a car window to grab stuff and then zooming away on a motorcycle.

 Getting into the center of Lima takes about an hour most of the time but even longer during morning and evening rush hour.
 I don’t recommend going to Lima unless your layover is more than six hours.
 Give yourself two hours to get back to the airport during rush hour.